-Stellar has spent his career in the nonprofit conservation sector across North America, and globally.
-He previously served in positions with the Center for ReSource Conservation and The Earth Institute at Columbia University where he oversaw international water policy and conservation work.
+Stellar has spent his career in the nonprofit conservation sector, working across North America and globally.
+He previously served in positions with the Center for ReSource Conservation and The Earth Institute at Columbia University, where he oversaw international water policy and conservation work.
 There, he spent time in India, Brazil and Mali and greatly deepened his appreciation for the role the environment plays in people’s lives and livelihoods.
 His passion for conservation started in the mountains of northern New England as a child and was solidified when he lived in Alaska.

-Stellar holds a B.A. from University of Massachusetts, a master of international affairs from Columbia University, has completed two certificates in leadership and is a certified Project Management Professional.
+Stellar holds a B.A. from the University of Massachusetts and a master of international affairs from Columbia University, has completed two certificates in leadership and is a certified Project Management Professional.

 He is a committed community volunteer and an avid endurance athlete.
-He has completed over 25 marathons, half marathons and long-distance bike rides and in the process raised over $20,000 for charity.
-He and his wife are the proud parents of a very energetic and enthusiastic 5-year-old who knows lots of facts about space.
+He has completed more than 25 marathons, half marathons and long-distance bike rides and, in the process, raised more than $20,000 for charity.
+He and his wife are the proud parents of a very energetic and enthusiastic six-year-old who knows lots of facts about space.